rxm-gupta/Python-weather-application/README.md

 2️⃣ Set Up Environment Variables

-Create a .env file in the project root and add your OpenWeatherMap API key:
+--Create a .env file in the project root and add your OpenWeatherMap API key--

 WEATHER_API_KEY=your_api_key_here